AzzA-D/RecipeBlog/README.md

 - Block list editor for Recipe body
 - Azure blob storage
 - 'Category' pages containing recipes built from list of tags tag
+- Init header and footer as part of Umbraco site